ameseee/kwk-curriculum-site/swift-ios/lessons/intro-to-swift/index.md

 <div class="try-it">
   <h2>Tun & Talk: Uses for Constants</h2>
   <p>With your partner, come up with 3-4 real life uses for a constant, a piece of data that will never change.</p>
+  <p>Are there any places where a constant would be appropriate for the Reminders App?</p>
 </div>

 ## Declaring Variables with No Value